hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/readme.md

 * **Replace the Mock with Your Actual Class:** The provided `Supplier` class is a mock.
 Replace it with your actual `Supplier` class if available.
 This is crucial for the tests to be relevant.

-* **Add Actual Exception Handling:** The example `test_payload_raises_exception` illustrates how to test if a specific exception is raised.
+* **Add Actual Exception Handling:** The example `test_payload_raises_exception` illuStartes how to test if a specific exception is raised.
 You should add tests for any exceptions raised by your `Supplier` class.

 * **Implement `locators`:**  The `Supplier` class would likely need attributes for `locators`.
 Your real test code will have to make use of these and properly test them.